Menu

 OURIMPEREE WATERHOLE CAMPING AREA

-Since we don’t have our own portable toilet system (shovel + dig a hole method excluded), we thought we’d book two nights at Ourimperee Waterhole.
+Since at the time we didn’t have our own portable toilet system (shovel + dig a hole method excluded), we thought we’d book two nights at Ourimperee Waterhole.
 The camping area was supposed to be near one of the toilets in the park, and by near, I mean kind of within walking distance.

-Not only were the toilets nowhere near walking distance, the whole camping area was mud flats (almost level with the river), the mozzies were ferocious, and overall, the entire area looked pretty uninspiring.
+Not only were the toilets nowhere near walking distance, the mozzies were ferocious, and overall, the entire area felt pretty uninspiring.

 On the map, the (flush) toilets look just about walkable but you really need to drive there.
 They’re located at the old Currawinya Woolshed site, and were infested with mozzies.
 I was almost going insane trying to use the toilet!
 At least there’s a sink there so I could wash my face.